JAYNE WYNNE COUNSELLING & PSYCHOTHERAPY

 WHEN, WHERE AND HOW MUCH?

-I work daytime only and face to face sessions are held on a Thursday in Exeter.
+Unfortunately I am not able to offer evening sessions at the moment.
+I work daytime only 9-4pm and face to face sessions are held on a Thursday in Exeter.
+(Please see above for up to date availability)

 Sessions are held at the same time each week, unless we agree in advance otherwise